Webseite-Herunterladen-de/screenshot-capture-api-go/README.md

 # Screenshot Capture API Go Client

-Webseite-Herunterladen.de Screenshot Capture is a very simple but powerful screenshot API that anyone can easily use to create pixel-perfect website screenshots.
+Screenshot-Capture-API.com Screenshot Capture is a very simple but powerful screenshot API that anyone can easily use to create pixel-perfect website screenshots.
 It always uses a recent version of Chrome to ensure that all modern web features are fully supported and rendering is exactly as your customers would expect.

 ```go
 package main